Medicare and tax

 - you have certain medical requirements.

-You may have to pay the surcharge on top of the levy if you meet both of these conditions:
+You may have to pay the levy surcharge if you:

 - don’t have the appropriate level of private hospital insurance.